 Sun got what he wanted, but not for long.
-He became the commander for the added 11th Brigade of the Shangdong Army, which was comprised of his bandit followers.
-But in the winter of 1923, Sun was murdered at dinner.
+He became the commander of the added 11th Brigade of the Shangdong Army, which was comprised of his bandit followers.
+However, in the winter of 1923, Sun was murdered at dinner.

 Image via Baidu

 Although the Lincheng Outrage took place before the days of television, the foreign hostages’ fame, and the fortuitous capture of Powell – who provided reports directly from the bandits’ lair – made this a media event beyond China.

 Shanghai Express' Marlene Dietrich and Anna May Wong

 The incident is also credited as the inspiration for the 1932 American film Shanghai Express (which you can read all about here) and Let the Bullets Fly, a hit Chinese film released in 2010.